blwhitelaw/BRO_annnotation/Augustus/Training_augustus_using_PASA.md

 ```
 For 12–24 rounds of training optimization, it takes about 7–14 days and at least 8 Gb of RAM.

+note that the perl module Parallel::ForkManager is required to run in parellel
+sudo apt-get install libparallel-forkmanager-perl

 nohup perl ~/bro_annotation/augustus/scripts/optimize_augustus.pl \
 --species=h_mac hmac_dovetail_assembly.gb.train \
 --rounds=12 \